Virginie Baïkoua: Minister of Social Affairs, National Reconciliation, Humanitarian Action, and Solidarity

 On 11 April 2016, Sarandji appointed Baïkoua as the minister of Social Affairs and National Reconciliation, replacing Florence Lydie Ndouba.
 During the handover ceremony on 14 April 2016, she stipulated that social cohesion was the main priority.
 Under her tenure, she managed to close IDP camps in Bangui M'Poko International Airport.
 Apart from that, she also became the head of the mediation delegation for Bangassou peace dialogue process in 2017 and issued the cancellation of Marie Annick Service's group Organization of Central African Women (OFCA) congress following the Bangui High Court prohibition order of Marie Annick Service "from making use of the powers of the OFCA."
 In the World Humanitarian Day commemoration in Bangui on 19 August 2017, Baïkoua called armed groups to cease violence and participate in dialogue.

 Under the Sarandji 2 government, Baïkoua served as the Minister of Humanitarian Action and National Reconciliation.
 In 2019, she signed tripartite agreements with Cameroon and the Democratic Republic of Congo on Central African refugee repatriation.
 Other than that, she launched the projects that brought back displaced people to Bangui and Berbérati funded by EU through Bekou" Trust Fund on 30 August 2018.
 She ran again for the 2020–21 Central African general election as a legislative candidate from MCU party representing Bimbo IV District and won the election.
 On 24 June 2021, Baïkoua was reappointed as the minister of humanitarian action under the name of Minister of Humanitarian Action and Solidarity.

 During the 2023 Central African constitutional referendum, she joined the pro-referendum campaign group and became the member of Mobilization and Propaganda Commission.
 She stepped down as a minister of humanitarian Action and solidarity on 8 January 2024 and Josiane Lina Bemaka-Soui replaced her.

 Personal life

 Baïkoua is married and has three children.
-She is the sister of a Central African politician Timoléon Mbaïkoua.
+She is the sister of Central African politician Timoléon Mbaïkoua.